cmedley/amnesia/README.md

 allows you to use the nice `Enum` functions on tables by implementing the `Enum.Iterator` protocol.

-Everything is documented and spec'd, even the unspecced and undocumented parts of mnesia that have been wrapped.
+Everything is documented and specced, even the unspecced and undocumented parts of mnesia that have been wrapped.

 The documentation often refers to mnesia functions, I strongly suggest you read